 Your application is only considered complete when we receive your online application, letters of recommendation, transcripts, statement of purpose, resume, analytical essay, and application fee.

 If you apply by the priority deadline, you'll receive your admission decision and financial aid letters by late-February.
-In March, join us for the MES Admitted Student Afternoon to meet your new classmates and faculty.
+In early April, join us for the MES Admitted Student Afternoon to meet your new classmates and faculty.

-As soon as you're admitted, we'll help you apply for MES-related jobs and internships, advise you on prerequisites, help you find housing, and answer questions about financial aid.
+As soon as you're admitted, we'll help you apply for MES-related jobs and internships, advise you on prerequisites, help you find housing resources, and answer questions about financial aid.
 We’ll keep you informed all the way up until you start classes in the fall.